Spread the love

 5. The Mosque-Cathedral of Cordoba

-If you plan a road trip in Andalusia, consider covering more epic white villages (pueblos blancos in Spanish): Nijar, Arcos de la Frontera, Grazalema, Olvera, Setenil de las Bodegas, Vejer de la Frontera, Zahara de la Sierra, Iznajar, Zuheros, Capileira, Montefrio, Pampaneira, Salobreña, Cazorla, Segura de la Sierra, Frigiliana.
+If you’re planning a road trip through Andalusia, be sure to explore other stunning white villages, called pueblos blancos, such as Nijar, Arcos de la Frontera, Grazalema, Olvera, Setenil de las Bodegas, Vejer de la Frontera, Zahara de la Sierra, Iznajar, Zuheros, Capileira, Montefrio, Pampaneira, Salobreña, Cazorla, Segura de la Sierra, and Frigiliana.
+Each of these villages offers its own unique charm and beauty, making them some of the most unique places to visit in Southern Spain.

 7. Las Tabernas Desert of Almeria